Thinking about an LA to San Diego road trip?

 If you feel like visiting one more town in San Diego County, make it Solana Beach.
 This is a small place.
 I bet a lot of Southern California residents do not know it even exists.

 Well, come here for Fletcher Cove and the Cerros Design District.
-The later is full of galleries, stores, cafes, and even a wine tasting room.
+The latter is full of galleries, stores, cafes, and even a wine tasting room.
 You are not going to find the things you see at the Cedros Design District anywhere else.
 This place completely surpassed my expectations and I felt like staying there the entire day.
 Go and see for yourself!

 Dinner